Participants

 Beatriz Herrera

-Beatriz is a Montreal-based, Chilean-born intermedia artist.
-Initially trained as a Ceramicist, her practice is now centered on the intersections between flesh and machine, beauty and electrical impulses.
-Two major threads run through her practice: electronic sculptures and drawing.
-Beatriz Herrera holds a Bachelor of Fine Arts (Intermedia & Cyberarts 2010) and a Master of Fine Arts (Sculpture 2013) from Concordia University.
-She has had various solo and collective exhibitions, including at Montreal PRIM (2009), Toronto Interaccess Electronic Media Arts Center (2009), Montreal Ateliers Jean-Brillant (2010), Burlington City Art Center (2014), Montreal Eastern Bloc gallery (2015), Gatineau Daïmon (2015), Îles-de-la-Madeleine artist-run-centre Admare (2015), and at La salle de diffusion de Parc-Extension and le Conseil des Arts de Montréal in 2018.
+Beatriz is a Outaouais-based, Chilean-born mixed media artist.
+Her work is now mainly focused on drawing, ceramics and gardening as a critical practice.
+Beatriz Herrera holds Bachelors of Fine Arts in Ceramics, (Alberta University of the Arts, 1997) Intermedia & Cyberarts (Concordia, 2010) and a Master of Fine Arts (Sculpture 2013) from Concordia University.
+She has had various solo and collective exhibitions, including at Toronto Interaccess Electronic Media Arts Center (2009), Burlington City Art Center (2014), Montreal Eastern Bloc gallery (2015), Maison de la culture Notre-Dame-de-Grâce (2020).
+Her work has been funded by SSHRC, the Conseil des Arts et des Lettres du Québec, and Montréal arts interculturels (MAI).

 summit of saana